Title

 A memorandum circular is issued to conduct a synchronized earthquake drill in Metro Manila, testing the preparedness and response capabilities of government agencies and the private sector, in line with the Philippine Disaster Risk Reduction and Management Act of 2010.

-Q&A (MEMORANDUM CIRCULAR NO. 79)
+Questions (MEMORANDUM CIRCULAR NO. 79)

-The Metro Manila Disaster Risk Reduction and Management Council, chaired by the Chairperson of the MMDA, in coordination with the National Disaster Risk Reduction and Management Council.
+The Metro Manila Disaster Risk Reduction and Management Council, as chaired by the Chairperson of the MMDA, in coordination with the National Disaster Risk Reduction and Management Council.

 Analyze Cases Smarter, Faster